easeml/automl/client/jupyterlab/jupyterlab_easeml/README.md

-# Easeml JupyterLab extension
+# Ease.ml JupyterLab extension

-Provides the widgets necessary to access easeml webui from the jupyter lab environment
+Provides the widgets necessary to access ease.ml webui from the jupyter lab environment

 ## Prerequisites